-- ID protocol do not establish a secure session between Alice and Bob !! - Not even when combined with anonymous key exch. - Vulnerable to man in to the middle attacks
+- ID protocol do not establish a secure session between Alice and Bob !! - Not even when combined with anonymous key exch.

 ID Protocols: how not to use

 - ID protocol do not set up a secure session between Alice and Bob !! - Not even when combined with anonymous key exch. - Vulnerable to man in to the middle attack